 Size10 inches (25 cm)

 - The blacksmith’s body is gray-blue on the sides with black spots toward the rear.

 - A male guarding its nest is very light-colored, almost white, with a dark bar through each eye.

-- The juvenile is blue-gray in the front of the body and brassy-orange at the rear.
+- Juveniles are blue-gray in the front of the body and brassy orange at the rear.

 - Can reach up to 10 inches (25 cm) in length.

 - Adult blacksmith feeds in mid-water during the day on zooplankton, such as copepods, crustacean eggs and larvae.

 - Young obtains some of its food by “cleaning” or picking parasites from other fish.

-- The blacksmith occurs in the Eastern Pacific from Monterey Bay to Central Baja California.
+- Occurs in the Eastern Pacific from Monterey Bay to Central Baja California.

 - This is a very abundant mid-water fish that is found over structures (such as rocky reefs and oil platforms) in near-shore waters, around reefs and kelp beds.

 - Can be found at depths from near-surface to about 150 feet (46 m).

 - During the breeding season, the male cleans a nest site (under overhangs or in small caves in rocky reefs) and guards the eggs until they hatch.

-- Blacksmiths are major “customers” of cleaner fish, especially the females.
+- Blacksmiths are major “customers” of cleaner fish, especially females.

 - During the day, large schools with hundreds of individuals can be found over most reefs.

 - Adults tend to hang out at the incurrent side of the reefs, waiting for zooplankton, while the young are usually found near the bottom, close to places of refuge.

 - At night, most blacksmiths find shelter in crevices or on the sand near the crevices.
 It is a gregarious species: many individuals will gather in a small cave.